Bartolomeo Bruti: Diplomat and councilor

 In his youth, Bruti worked as a spy for the Venetians on the streets of Pera in Constantinople.
 He also worked for the Spanish forcing him to act "double agent".
 In the summer of 1546, Bruti and Mariano di Lipari landed on Trapani pier with valuable information for the Sicilian government.
 Bruti became known for saving Petru Şchiopul and in return he made Bruti a secret chancellor and advisor.
 Bruti brought his two brothers Cristoforo and Benedetto to Moldava giving them land.
-The Moldovan bolsheviks feared him.
+The Moldovan boyars feared him.
 In 1579, Iancu Sasul (Saon) took advantage of Şchiopul and borrowed money from Bruti.
 Sasul soon fell out of favour with the Porte and was decapitated in 1582 at the border to Poland at Lviv. Şchiopul gave the title of cubicularius to Brutti who exercised influence on both Şchiopul and Mihnea II, the renegade of Wallachia, nephew of Şchiopul.
 Bruti wrote to the Pope asking for spiritual shepherds (Franciscans and Jesuits, from Poland) in order to increase the number of Catholics of 15,000 who were to fight Transylvanias "heretics" (protestans and hussites).
 Bruti helped seize the Hussites churches giving them to the Jesuits.
 On January 14, 1587, Bruti wrote a letter from Iași to Annibal de Capua: "These Franciscans are very few and they speak neither German, nor Hungarian, so they can't take spiritual care of these catholics, 15000 in number".